 Walk along West Jones Lane

 Pretty much everywhere in Savannah is picturesque but it’s often said that West Jones Lane is the prettiest and therefore one of the top Savannah attractions.
 The houses are truly beautiful and you’ll enjoy the shade from the trees arched above you.
 Make sure to add it to your list of places to visit in Savannah.

 Chill out in one of Savannah’s squares

-The layout of Savannah is pretty kind to visitors.
-Most of the shops are within a few blocks of each other.
-Then there are 20 squares, or small gardens, forming a grid for you to explore.
+The layout of historic Savannah is pretty kind to visitors.
+Most of the shops are within a few blocks of each other and then there are 22 beautiful squares.

-Anyone of these parks makes a lovely spot for a rest and a spot of people watching.
-Hang out in a park near Savannah Art College for the best people watching.
+Anyone of Savannah’s squares makes a lovely spot for a rest and a spot of people watching.
+We found Forsyth Park near the Savannah Art College the best for people watching.

-We didn’t actually get an ice cream for here on account of the queue of people outside – I don’t like queuing for food!
+We didn’t actually get ice cream for here on account of the queue of people outside – I don’t like queuing for food!
 However, I would assume the queue means it’s pretty good and it’s regularly cited as the best ice cream in Savannah, Georgia.

 Mrs Wilke’s Dining Room

 Another very popular Savannah eatery, and perhaps one of the best places to eat in Savannah, GA, is Miss Wilke’s Dining Room.
 This all you can eat restaurant serves up southern dishes such as; okra, beans and rice, yams and plenty of meat.
 It’s fair to say you won’t go hungry here.

-The City Market is the place to go for a quick drink on a hot afternoon.
-There are a handful of bars where you can while away the time whilst feeling like you’re in the middle of it all.
-You can also shop for souvenirs, post cards and little gifts for back home.
+The Savannah City Market is the place to go for a quick drink on a hot afternoon.
+There are a handful of bars where you can while away the time.
+You can also shop for souvenirs, postcards and little gifts for back home.
 All of this makes it one of the top attractions in Savannah, Georgia.

-Make sure you pop into Bryd’s Cookies and taste their biscuits.
+Make sure you pop into Bryd’s Cookies and taste the cookies.
 They come in some very unusual, but very delicious, flavours including Georgia peach, key lime and pink lemonade.
 They actually taste like their namesakes and are so good!